-- Evening classes.
-Most part-time law programs are offered in the evening, allowing students to maintain full-time employment during the day.
-Evening programs make law school possible for many students with employment and family obligations that would otherwise prevent them from attending law school.
+- Evening classes: Most part-time law programs are offered in the evening, allowing students to maintain full-time employment during the day.
+Evening programs make law school possible for many students with employment and family obligations that would otherwise prevent them from attending.

-- Reduced Course Load.
-Part-time law programs allow students to carry fewer credits and take fewer classes than full-time students.
-Although the course load is reduced, part-time students should still expect to spend 30 to 40 hours per week pursuing their law degree in addition to their employment and other responsibilities.
+- Reduced course load: Part-time law programs allow students to carry fewer credits and take fewer classes, but part-timers should still expect to spend 30 to 40 hours per week pursuing their law degree in addition to their employment and other responsibilities.

-- Lower Admissions Criteria.
-The LSAT scores and GPA’s of students in part-time programs are excluded from U.S. News & World Report’s law school rankings calculus, making it possible for schools to lower admissions criteria for part-time students.
-Part-time admissions programs are often more forgiving with LSAT scores and GPAs, placing greater weight on students’ professional experience and accomplishments.
-However, changes in U.S. News & World Report's rankingsystem may raise admissions criteria and force part-time program cuts, according to a recent Wall Street Journal report.
+- Lower admissions criteria: The LSAT scores and GPAs of students in part-time programs are excluded from the U.S. News & World Report’s law school rankings calculus, making it possible for schools to lower admissions criteria for part-timers.
+Part-time admissions programs place greater weight on students’ professional experience and accomplishments.

-- Reduced Financial Burden.
-Since part-time law programs are usually completed in four academic years instead of three, students can spread the financial burden out over a greater period of time.
-Moreover, working during law school may help offset the costs of a legal education and allow students to take out fewer loans.
+- Reduced financial burden: Part-time law programs are usually completed in four academic years instead of three, so students can spread the financial burden out over a greater period of time.
+And working during law school can help offset the costs of a legal education and allow students to take out fewer loans.

 Disadvantages of Part-Time Law Programs

-- Tremendous Time Commitment.
-Law school, even part-time, is an enormous time commitment.
-In addition to class time, first-year students are typically assigned three hours of homework per classroom hour and may be required to read from 300 to 450 pages a week.
-Law Review, moot court, externships, law clinics, extracurricular activities and on-campus interviews also place demands on the law student’s time.
-The demands of law school combined with the demands of family and/or a full-time job leave little time for other activities.
+- Tremendous time commitment: Even part-time law school is an enormous time commitment.
+First-year students are typically assigned three hours of homework per classroom hour and may be required to read from 300 to 450 pages a week in addition to class time.
+Law review, extracurricular activities, and on-campus interviews also place demands on a law student’s time.
+The demands of law school combined with the demands of family or a job leave little time for other activities.

-- Higher Cost.
-Since most part-time law programs require an extra year in school, the cost of a part-time law school education is usually greater than the cost of a three-year program.
-Part-time students may also be ineligible for academic scholarships.
+- Higher cost: Most part-time law programs require an extra year in school, so while you might pay less per year, the cost of a part-time law school education overall can be greater than the cost of a three-year program.
+Part-timers might also find that they're ineligible for academic scholarships.

-- Missed Opportunities Part-time students may miss out on opportunities afforded to full-time students.
-These opportunities include externships, clinics, moot court, on-campus interviews, journals, student organizations and other extracurricular activities.
-In addition, part-time students who work full-time may not have the opportunity to perform a summer clerkship which is the most common path to big-firm employment.
+- Missed opportunities: Part-time students can miss out on opportunities that are afforded to full-time students, such as externships, clinics, moot court, on-campus interviews, journals, and student organizations.
+In addition, part-timers who work full time might not be able to perform summer clerkships, which is the most common path to big-firm employment.